jhildenbiddle/mergician/README.md

 Mergician is a uniquely flexible and light-weight utility for deep (recursive) merging/cloning of JavaScript objects.

 Unlike native methods and other merge/clone utilities, Mergician provides advanced options for customizing the merge/clone process.
-These options make it easy to inspect, filter, and modify keys and properties; merge or skip unique, common, and universal keys (i.e., key unions and differences); and merge, sort, and remove duplicates from arrays.
+These options make it easy to inspect, filter, and modify keys and properties; merge or skip unique, common, and universal keys (i.e., intersections, unions, and differences); and merge, sort, and remove duplicates from arrays.
 Property [accessors](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Property_accessors) and [descriptors](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/getOwnPropertyDescriptor) are also handled properly, ensuring that getter/setter functions are retained and descriptor values are defined on new merged/cloned objects.

 - [Documentation & Demos](https://jhildenbiddle.github.io/mergician/)